 Underclass Awards

-Congratulations to our 2023–2024 Underclass Award winners, who were honored during a ceremony on Friday, May 31.
+Congratulations to our 2024–2025 Underclass Award winners, who were honored during a ceremony on Friday, May 30.

 The John Carroll School Awards

-Alumni Children's Scholarship
+The Alumni Children's Scholarship Award

 This scholarship was established by the John Carroll Alumni Association in the mid-1980’s to honor and promote legacy and provide financial assistance to a legacy student at The John Carroll School.
 This longstanding scholarship is awarded annually to two Juniors, one male and one female, who exemplify what it means to be a Patriot.
 All applicants must have at least one parent who is a John Carroll alum.

-John Carroll Parent Association Scholarship
+The John Carroll Parent Association Scholarship Award

 The scholarship is awarded to the students whose applications show the most participation in extracurricular activities, willingness to participate in service, support of John Carroll and family involvement at the School.

-Annie McGann Cumpston Memorial Award
+The Annie McGann Cumpston Memorial Scholarship Award

 This scholarship was created in May 2003 by family members in memory of Annie McGann Cumpston, daughter of Tom and Megan McGann Cumpston ‘82.
 Annie’s loving and generous spirit inspired this scholarship and recognizes John Carroll students who embody this, too.

-Madison Brookshire '24 Memorial Scholarship
+The Madison Brookshire '24 Memorial Scholarship Award

 The Madison Brookshire Memorial Scholarship Fund was established to honor the memory of student, Maddie Brookshire ’24.
 She loved every minute she had as a John Carroll student, approaching each day with enthusiasm for learning, sharing her warm disposition with teachers and classmates, and making new friends.
 A thoughtful, kind, giving and ambitious young woman, Maddie embodied what it means to be a Patriot.
 Maddie had big dreams with detailed plans for college and a future career as an orthodontist.
 To honor her memory, this scholarship is awarded to a Freshman student with his/her own plans to pursue a career in the health sciences.

-Gerry Gray Memorial Scholarship
+The Gerry Gray Memorial Scholarship Award

-The Gerry Gray Award was established to honor the memory of former teacher and coach Gerry Gray.
+The Gerry Gray Memorial Scholarship Award was established to honor the memory of former teacher and coach Gerry Gray.
 The scholarship is awarded to a male and female varsity student-athlete who also demonstrate academic success.

 This scholarship was established to recognize a student who has excelled in Accounting and Business courses with plans to pursue a business degree.
 In his Senior year, Steve Cook ’79 won the Accounting Award at John Carroll.
 He credits the School for a solid foundation in accounting, which led to great success in college and career.
 The purpose of this scholarship award is to recognize and provide tuition assistance to a promising student in this field and encourage him/her to continue this course of study after graduation.